jctneko/MORT-OCR-Translator-Tutorial/Readme.md

 > Tip:
+>  - The program defaults to use `Windows OCR` to recognize the screen, so you need to have the corresponding language pack installed on your Windows.
+If you don't know how to do it, please refer to [Troubleshooting](https://github.com/jctneko/MORT-OCR-Translator-Tutorial#troubleshooting).
 >  - You may have to adjust your game dialogue opacity to 100% for better OCR result.
 >  - You can setting the Text to speech by toggling the 'TTS' option in the settings.